peacalm/myostream/README.md

-# extension for std::basic_ostream in C++
+# Extension for std::basic_ostream in C++
 This lib supports output for all container types, and their composited types.
-You need put a ostream type T as a template parameter, like `myostream::ostream<T>`, which indicates where the output writes to.
+You need to put a ostream type `T` into template parameter as a base class, like `myostream::ostream<T>`, which indicates where the output writes to.
 What's more, you can specify your preferred left-border, right-border and separator for each container type, or just use the default value.